arturaffek/pizzaComposer/README.md

 #pizzaComposer
-add the pizza ingredients by moving them from the table to the pizza area in the upper left corner we see the price of the pizza updated as the ingredients are added
+add the pizza ingredients by moving them from the table to the pizza area.
+In the upper left corner we see the price of the pizza updated as the ingredients are added